-Will school transport be running in September?
+Will school transport be running from 8th March?

 All school routes and timetables will run as they did prior to the lockdown with no reduced capacity due to social distancing and students should go to their bus stops as they normally do.
 Timetables can be checked by going to https://www.gloucestershire.gov.uk/transport/school-and-college-transport/school-bus-timetables/

 Will there be social distancing on school transport?